 As can be seen, the fraudsters are highly inventive.
 They are always looking for new ways, usually to obtain large sums of money, but also sensitive data, and thereby cause considerable damage to the companies.
 Often, the deceived employees who send the requested data and/or sums of money are threatened with severe professional and possibly legal consequences.

-Prevention of CEO Fraud in Germany
+Prevention of CEO Fraud

 Apart from purely technical security precautions, an important and goal-oriented approach is to sensitize and educate employees to create and sharpen an appropriate awareness of the problem of this type of fraud.
 They must be informed about the fraud schemes described above so that they can recognize the deceptions.
 In-house coaching and regular training courses are ideal for this purpose.
 In addition, company management should pay close attention to what information is made public, especially concerning information that individual employees disseminate on social networks.
 In addition, internal control mechanisms offer further protection, which should, in any case, intervene in the event of dubious payment instructions or data transmission requests.